 The emphasis is on the principle of equality: people with disabilities have the same social needs as others, equal rights and they should be given equal opportunities: The aim is to achieve real integration.
-This involves living in a residential area, making use of the same services and facilities as non-disabled people.
+This involves living in a residential area, making use of the same services and facilities as people without disabilities.
 The person with a disability participates in society and receives the necessary support.

-9.4 The Implementation
+9.6 The Implementation